 A role of scenarios is to explore the impact of changes to ANITA.
 These can be considered as impact scenarios, where each scenario is a projection of how ANITA will operate in and impact on the environment in which it will be applied.
 The scenario provides a starting point for a simple impact analysis, which takes place by using a set of predefined questions to ask about different actors and actions in the environment.
 This way, unforeseen negative impacts in the environment or behaviour can be explored.
 The impact analysis shall be performed as soon as the requirement acquisition phase is relatively complete, so that accurate projections about ANITA’s impact on the environment can be made.
 Therefore, such impact analysis will take place only after the application of Use Cases to check that the requirements are complete with respect to the events that they are going to handle.
 It is important to maintain some trace between changes in the environment resulting from implementation of certain requirements.
 As a result, during subsequent scenario analysis, if there is a likely negative impact, it is possible to trace the impact back to the original requirement.

-Within ANITA, the approach selected to validate the requirements and the development system is by examining the produced prototype in realistic test conditions.
+Within ANITA, the approach selected to validate the requirements and the development system is by examining the produced prototype in realistic test conditions (WP10 Pilots/demonstration in relevant environments).
 There are two basic approaches to prototyping: i) Throwaway prototyping and ii) Evolutionary prototyping.
 In the former approach, after validating the prototype, it is discarded and the system is developed using other implementation methods.
 On the contrary, evolutionary prototyping takes place after more considered and careful investigation.
 In ANITA, more structured ways are used to build the module and system prototypes.
 The reason for this is that the resulting system, rather than been discarded, forms the heart of the final ANITA framework.
 Additional requirements and functionality extensions may be added to the system.

 In general, scenario generation and usage is interrelated with evolutionary prototyping, which produces working versions of the framework.
 Combining scenarios and prototyping produces symbiotic effects.
 That is, without such evolutionary developments, the value of using scenarios would drop significantly and vice versa.
 Such combination was essential for producing ANITA in a way that can satisfy the end-user needs.
 The validation process is presented at this point.
 In this phase of the project, the domain experts (i.e. AoC, KWPG, NPN, GDCOC, LPV and DSTL) of the project have produced a set of scenarios to communicate application knowledge and their system vision to system engineers.
 Based on these, we developed a requirements specification with which ANITA’s implementation is going to be developed.
 The proposed scenarios will assist the validation of the module/system implementation and, indirectly the requirements specification.
 Evaluating versions of the implementation will lead to the detection of misunderstandings between the domain experts and the system functionalities.
 Equally important, validating the implementation against the initial scenarios will enable the domain experts to validate the scenarios themselves so that missing functionality, over-specifications, errors and even unintended side effects are detected.
 Revealing such gaps will assist the development process to improve the scenarios or adapt the implementations or specifications to the new detected requirements.
 This way, an evolutionary systems development process is established and applied to the project development phases.
 ANITA’s Task 9.6 – System Validation is intended to support this activity.